blazetornado2014/website-cloner-basic/README.md

 ### LLM Support

 This project works with the Gemini 2.5 Flash.
-Create an empty .env file has been provided at \orchids-challenge\backend\app which needs to be populated with an API key.
+Create an empty .env file at \orchids-challenge\backend\app which needs to be populated with an API key.

 File content:
 GEMINI_API_KEY=insert your api key here